-Students obtain on-the-job experience working under supervision in an accounting office on a full-time basis.
+An internship consists of on-the-job experience working under supervision in an accounting office on a full-time basis.
 All hours must be completed on one job site.
 A minimum of 100 clock hours of work experience is required for each semester hour of credit.
 (Note: A maximum of 3 credit hours of practicum and/or internship may apply as an elective in the major.)